matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 1. continue data-pipeline deep dive
 1. continue data-pipeline deep dive
 1. get familiar with how to do a semester changeover
-1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline that gets next semester's classes
+1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline that gets next semester's classes --> this happens in refresh_classes_from_api.py
 1. Reconcile Data-AskOski API scripts & Models-AskOski API scripts.
 What's the difference between Models API scripts and Data API scripts?
     - dumped into pickle folders, etc..
     - refresh.sh is dumping outputs into timestamped `salt` - why?
 SAlt stands for serendipitous alternatives